StrongMind/culture/tech_sessions/cohorts/sessions/2024_cohorts.md

   - Instructor: None
 - (WW 26) Class/Lab: Cancelled
   - Instructor: None
-- (WW 27) Class: Turbo - Drives
+- (WW 27) Class: Turbo - Drives (Read docs/handbook, Come with at least one disabled turbo)
-  - Instructor: TBD
+  - Instructor: Paul/Jarred
-- (WW 27) Lab: TBD
+- (WW 27) Lab: Re-Enable turbo in chosen application
-  - Instructor: TBD
+  - Instructor: Paul/Jarred
-- (WW 28) Class: Turbo - Frames
+- (WW 28) Class: Turbo - Frames (Read docs/handbook, Come with at least one overuse of stream that could be a frame)
-  - Instructor: TBD
+  - Instructor: Paul/Jarred
-- (WW 28) Lab: TBD
+- (WW 28) Lab: Replace stream with frame in chosen application
-  - Instructor: TBD
+  - Instructor: Paul/Jarred
-- (WW 29) Class: Turbo - Streams
+- (WW 29) Class: Turbo - Streams (Read docs/handbook, Come with at least one use of streams in controller that should be in view)
-  - Instructor: TBD
+  - Instructor: Paul/Jarred
-- (WW 29) Lab: TBD
+- (WW 29) Lab: How to use streams in views, replacing multiple things with streams in views
-  - Instructor: TBD
+  - Instructor: Paul/Jarred
-- (WW 30) Class: Stimulus - When to use and when to avoid
+- (WW 30) Class: Stimulus - Read docs, create supplemental content on when to use and when to avoid (Come with a duplicated controller)
-  - Instructor: TBD
+  - Instructor: Brito/Angel
-- (WW 30) Lab: TBD
+- (WW 30) Lab: Consilidating stimulus controllers into backpack
-  - Instructor: TBD
+  - Instructor: Brito/Angel
-- (WW 31) Class: SQL - Scopes
+- (WW 31) Class: Turbo - Broadcasts (Read docs/handbook, Come with at least one potentially duplicated broadcast)
-  - Instructor: TBD
+  - Instructor: Angel/Brito
-- (WW 31) Lab: TBD
+- (WW 31) Lab: Consilidate/Simplify broadcasts in chosen application
-  - Instructor: TBD
+  - Instructor: Angel/Brito
-- (WW 32) Class: SQL - Joins and N+1s and how to resolve
+- (WW 32) Class: SQL - Deep Dive: Eagerloading and N+1s and how to resolve (when bullet doesn't help)
-  - Instructor: TBD
+  - Instructor: Paul/Benner
-- (WW 32) Lab: TBD
+- (WW 32) Lab: Resolving N+1s in chosen application
-  - Instructor: TBD
+  - Instructor: Paul/Benner

 # SE2 (Masters)
 - (WW 25) Class/Lab: Cancelled